aarizhov/DFPerformanceMeter/Examples/iOS Language Performance Example/README.md

 ## License

-DFPerformanceMeter/Examples/iOS Language Performance Example/ is released under the MIT license.
+iOS Language Performance Example is released under the MIT license.
 See LICENSE for details.